Heurr/pps/README.md

 - Run the docker image in a container with `make up` or use `make up-d` to run in the background
 - To shut down the container run `make stop`
 - To enter the running container with a bash prompt use `make bash`
+- To access the local database run `make db`

 ## How to run tests